laravel/docs/blade.md

         <strong>Whoops!</strong> Something went wrong!
     </x-alert>

 Sometimes a component may need to render multiple different slots in different locations within the component.
-Let's modify our alert component to allow for the injection of a "title":
+Let's modify our alert component to allow for the injection of a "title" slot:

     <!-- /resources/views/components/alert.blade.php -->